Aarhus Cruise Port Guide

 • Taxi: ~DKK 100 to center, ~DKK 450/hr city tour

-• Light rail (Letbane) connects harbour and suburbs
+• Light rail (Letbane) connects harbor and suburbs

 • No Uber/Lyft—use licensed taxis at port